 - Hosting agreement.
 When a Host Family has been accepted, they will be asked to sign a hosting agreement prior to the children arriving.
 The hosting agreement is a simple agreement that explains the responsibilities of the Host Parent or Family and the Charity.

 - GDPR.
 All Host Families will be required to agree to our GDPR and privacy policies.
 We will of course store your data in accordance to law.
 It is necessary for our operation that your details are shared within our part of our memberbase to best coordinate the summer visit.

 What happens during the visit?

 Activities during the visit.
 A wide range of activities will have been pre-arranged for the children during their visit.
 This provides the fun activities of the holiday and let the children meet, play and talk with the other visiting children.
 It also offers host families a break from caring for the children.
-If Hosts have alternative plans for activities, the Link will be happy to either arrange alternative transportation to the event for the children or if absolutely necessary, excuse them from the activity (although we encourage attendance to most of the events).
-It is imperative that the Link committee is aware of the children’s whereabouts at all times so Host Parents/Families must always advise the Link Chairperson if they wish to take the children out of the area even if only for a day trip.
+If Hosts have alternative plans which makes attending the days planned activities an issue, the Link will be happy to either arrange alternative transportation to the event for the children or if absolutely necessary, excuse them from the activity.
+It is imperative that the Link committee is aware of the children’s whereabouts at all times so Host Parents must always inform a link Chair or Vice-Chair of alternate plans.
 This is for the protection of the child, for which we are responsible.

 Clothing and footwear.
 The journey to the UK is long and tiring and the majority of the children will have faced a long car or bus journey before even getting on the plane to England.
 The children are likely to arrive with very little personal luggage and we will need to provide the basics necessities from the moment they arrive.